If you're planning a trip around the world, a 'round the world ticket (RTW ticket) can help save you time and money.

 Having a set itinerary from the get-go isn't necessarily everyone's style.
 And there's no guarantee that a RTW ticket will end up saving you money.

-It requires a lot more attention to detail in the planning stages of your journey and could keep you constantly on the move even on the rainy days when you don’t have the energy.
+It requires a lot more attention to detail in the planning stages of your journey and could keep you constantly on the move, even on rainy days when you don't have the energy.

 How to Book a RTW ticket

-We will breakdown both ways, so you know which is better for you.
+We will break it down both ways, so you know which is better for you.

-A big trip around the world can result in a lot of loyalty points and possibly save you money on future trips.
+A big trip around the world can result in many loyalty points and possibly save you money on future trips.

-Each program combines points from dozens of airlines around the world which means you’ll probably book at least one flight that can contribute to one of these programs.
+Each program combines points from dozens of airlines worldwide, which means you'll probably book at least one flight that can contribute to one of these programs.